simplybusiness/rutabaga/README.md

 ## Why?

-* Document business rules in Gherkin/Turnip/Cucumber human readable language
+* Allows you to document business rules in Gherkin/Turnip/Cucumber human readable language
-* Test those rules whereever/however appropriate (not just through Capybara/black box)
+* Test those rules wherever/however appropriate (not just through Capybara/black box)
-* Use the full power of RSpec (so being able to describe a class and then test it)
+* Use the full power of RSpec (being able to describe a class and then test it)

 The most important functionality in a system is the business rules.
 These range from what appears on a page, to complex rules around when emails should be sent to who.
 For example, we've written Gherkin tests to test premium changes when a customer changes their insurance coverage.